Home Work in Australia Wages in Australia

 • Tools and equipment

-Freelance, by definition, is independent.
-He, therefore, does not receive a salary from an employer because he is his own employer.
-On the other hand, he has clients who pay him for a service rendered.
-This is how he gets paid.
-Most of the time, he is paid by the task or by the time spent.
+Freelancers, by definition, are independent contractors.
+They do not receive a salary from an employer because they are their own employer.
+Instead, they have clients who pay them for a service rendered.
+Freelancers are usually paid by task or by the time spent on a job.

 If we look at the hourly rate of a freelancer, it will be much higher than the hourly rate of an employee for the same job.
 Indeed, the remuneration of a freelancer corresponds to a gross salary.
-The freelancer will have to deduct from the sum received by the client, a share for taxes, superannuation, his operating costs (rent, insurance, internet, telephone, computer …), his holidays and the time spent managing his activity (administrative, commercial, etc.).
+A freelancer will have to deduct from the sum received by the client, a share for taxes, superannuation, their operating costs (rent, insurance, internet, telephone, computer …), holidays and time spent managing their professional activity (administration etc).

-If you want to embark on a freelance activity, you will need to take into account the sum of these costs to calculate the turnover you are targeting, and thus calculate your rates.
+If you want to enter the world of freelancing, you will need to take into account the sum of these costs to calculate the turnover you are aiming for, and thus calculate your hourly rates.

 If you want to work as a freelancer in Australia, you must have an ABN (Australian Business Number) and open a bank account.
 And just like an employee, you need a TFN for your income tax.